bc-wallace/bc-wallace.github.io/doc/index.rst

    research
    blog

 Welcome
 ---------

 .. _home:

 Hello!
-I am a joint postdoctoral research associate for Northern Illinois University's Department of Earth, Atmosphere, and Environment and Argonne National Laboratory's Geospatial Computing, Innovations, and Sensing division.
-My work focuses on the utilization of high-resolution regional climate simulations to address important weather and climate research questions.
+I am a climate data scientist at Leidos.
+My work primarily focuses on the utilization of high-resolution regional climate datasets to address important weather and climate research questions.
 I have a strong interest in Python and leveraging distributed computing to efficiently process large climate datasets.
+More recently, I have taken an interest in alternative file storage formats and statistical downscaling techniques using machine learning.

 Recent News
 ---------